 Abundance data were collected for butterflies and birds in each of the sampling sites.
 Birds were surveyed between 0530-1030 hrs using point counts in 100 m diameter circular plots.
 Two observers were present for each 15 min survey.
 One point count was conducted at each site.
 Butterflies were surveyed between 0930-1630 hrs by two people netting for 20 minutes in each 50 x 50 m plot.
 Each butterfly was placed in a glassine envelope and at the end of the survey all individuals of each species were tallied and most were released.
 A subset of butterflies were taken as voucher specimens.
-Bird data were collected at each site on three dates (during June 1-July 16) in the Gallatins and four dates in the Tetons.
-Butterfly data were collected on four dates (during June 22-Aug.
+In 1999, bird data were collected at each of the 1997-1998 and the 1999 sites on two dates (during June 1-July 16) in the Gallatins and the Tetons.
+Butterfly data were collected on two dates (during June 22-Aug.
 8) in each region.
 Data collections in each of the two areas (Gallatin vs. Teton study area) alternated every two weeks to ensure that species with phenologically different emergence times or activity periods would be included in both data sets.
 All specimens were identified to species in the field or given appropriate field names.
 Voucher specimens of butterflies were collected so that accurate identifications could be made.
 Species that are difficult to identify are being reviewed by Steve Kohler, an authority on Montana lepidopterans.
 Voucher specimens are housed at Iowa State University.